Areta Wilkinson

 Areta Rachael Wilkinson (born 1969) is a New Zealand jeweller.
+In 2006, she was Premier Award winner of the Oceana Gold National Jewellery Awards.

 Education

 In 1991 Wilkinson received a Diploma in Craft Design and in 2001 she completed a Bachelor of Design from Unitec Institute of Technology, where she studied under the esteemed Pauline Bern.
 In 2014 she completed a PhD in Fine Arts at Te Pūtahi-ā-Toi School of Māori Art, Knowledge and Education at Massey University in Palmerston North.

 Career

 Wilkinson has been a practising jeweller for over 20 years and her work explores customary Māori adornment while pushing the boundaries of contemporary New Zealand jewellery practices.